OPR-group-BNITM/vimop/README.md

 The three subdirectories contain files for centrifuge classification, contaminants/host read removal and the virus reference sequences.
 Each directory contains a file with a yaml file with the same name prefix (e.g. centrifuge.yaml, contaminants.yaml, virus.yaml).
-The configs hold the relefant information about the data base parts as well as an entry 'version' with a version number and an entry description with a brief 'description'.
+The configs hold the relefant information about the database parts as well as an entry 'version' with a version number and an entry description with a brief 'description'.

-The three data base parts are briefly described in the following.
+The three database parts are briefly described in the following.

 ### centrifuge